 Failure to have your motor vehicle inspected is a traffic infraction and is penalized as a Class 3 misdemeanor.
 However, the court has the discretion to dismiss the charge and may do so if the offense has been remedied prior to the court hearing.

 Can You Get A Ticket On the Way to the Mechanic?

 Imagine driving down the road and you realize that your inspection sticker expired a few days earlier.
 You call your mechanic to schedule an appointment and drive directly to the shop for the inspection.
 After parking your car on the street, you go inside the shop to let the mechanic know it is parked outside.
 By the time you go back to your car, you have a ticket for an expired sticker on your vehicle.
 That doesn’t seem quite fair, does it?

-The Washington Post recently reported a story about a business park in Chantilly, Virginia, where multiple vehicles parked outside of a mechanic’s shop awaiting inspection were being ticketed for expired inspection stickers.
 Vehicles with expired stickers are actually protected from being ticketed if they are being driven directly “between the place where such vehicle is kept or garaged and an official inspection station for the purpose of having the same inspected pursuant to a prior appointment with such station.”
-But once the vehicle has made it to the official inspection station and has been parked in the station’s lot, the vehicle is subject to being ticketed.
-Fortunately, the General Assembly has amended the law, which went into effect July 1, 2016.
-Even if your vehicle is displaying an expired inspection sticker, if the vehicle is parked and awaiting inspection at an official inspection station, the vehicle will be exempt from being ticketed for the traffic infraction.
+Now, even if your vehicle is displaying an expired inspection sticker, if the vehicle is parked and awaiting inspection at an official inspection station, the vehicle will be exempt from being ticketed for the traffic infraction.